-At the end of the day, the success of any wellness program is measured entirely on the level of employee participation.
+At the end of the day, the level of employee participation measures the success of any wellness program.
 Every manager should be aware of the signs of employee burnout so that they can take actionable steps to help employees.

 By offering comprehensive wellness programs that entail physical, mental and financial health, your company can create an environment that provides not only a happier and healthier workforce but also a nice ROI.

 Make sure to share this article with anyone you think could use it!